MediaInteractionLab/knitout-frontend-cpp/README.md

 }
 ```

-A more detailled description will follow; for the time being, check out the (JS frontend README)[https://github.com/textiles-lab/knitout-frontend-js/blob/master/README.md].
+A more detailled description will follow; for the time being, check out the [JS frontend README](https://github.com/textiles-lab/knitout-frontend-js/blob/master/README.md).

 See [knitout specification](https://textiles-lab.github.io/knitout/knitout.html) for further details on the knitout format.